On average, every six minutes one American dies from a Blood Clot.

 This category means you can still secure a life policy but you will pay more.

-Depending on the Table Rating you’re assigned, you will pay a minimum of about 25% more in premium.
+Depending on the Table Rating you’re approved for, you will pay a minimum of about 25% more in premium.

 The life insurer puts applicants in this category when they believe the individual is a higher than normal risk.

-Reasons you may fall into a Substandard (Table) Rating:
+Reasons you may be approved with a Substandard (Table) Rating:

 - Currently taking blood thinners